While calling the Function in C Programming, we can pass the function parameters in two ways:

 It will print a = 25 and b = 10

-Here, we changed the original values using the address of them in the Swap function.
-That’s why this printf statement is showing the output like this.
+Here, we changed the original values using their address of them in the Swap function.
+That’s why this printf statement shows the output like this.